As the church and MCC work together, peace grows in Kikwit

 teacher and girl standing among other sixth grade students

-Colette Koy Mazau, sixth-grade teacher at Malwanu Institute in Kanzombi, a section of Kikwit, stands beside student Angele Kingenzi.
+Colette Koy Mazau, a sixth-grade teacher at the Malwanu Institute in Kanzombi, a neighborhood of Kikwit, stands next to Angele Kingenzi, one of her students.
+Justin Makangara/MCC/Fairpicture

-Colette Koy Mazau, whose sixth-grade class doubled in size with the arrival of displaced children, said she struggled at first because displaced children self-segregated in the back of the classroom and did not speak the local language of Kikongo or the academic language of French.
+Colette Koy Mazao, whose sixth-grade class doubled with the arrival of displaced children, explains that she struggled at first because the new students isolated themselves at the back of the class and spoke neither the local language, Kikongo, nor the academic language, French.

-Some displaced children were violent.
-Others would sometimes cry when she called on them.
-When she asked why, they told her, “We are thinking about the situation that we have passed through.”
+Some displaced children exhibited violent behavior.
+Others sometimes cried when she interviewed them.
+When she asked them why, they replied, "We think about what we've been through."

-Through the training, Mazau and other teachers learned the importance of mixing students together in the classroom, instead of allowing them to sit in separate groups.
-Teachers organized outside activities so that students from both groups would be on the same teams together.
+Through the training, Ms. Mazao and other teachers learned the importance of mixing students in the classroom, instead of having them sit in separate groups.
+Teachers organized outdoor activities so that students from both groups were on the same teams.

-In the classroom, Mazau says she learned to pay more attention to the emotional needs of the displaced children by drawing them aside when they looked upset.
-If a student is absent often or sick, she visits the student’s family to see if there is a problem she can help to resolve.
+In class, Ms. Mazao explains that she has learned to pay more attention to the emotional needs of displaced children by pulling them aside when they seem upset.
+If a student is frequently absent or sick, she visits their family to see if there is a problem she can help resolve.

-Mazau also has learned to be less serious in the classroom and joke with the children, she says.
-“It has helped not only the displaced children, but all the pupils to live in peace with everybody.”
+Ms. Mazao also learned to be less serious in class and to joke around with the children.
+"This helped not only the displaced children, but all the students to live peacefully with everyone."

-She’s happy that one of the displaced children in her classroom is at the top of the class academically this year.
-He also helps her monitor the classroom behaviour when she is absent.
+She is happy that one of the displaced children is at the top of the class academically this year.
+He also helps her monitor classroom behavior when she is absent.

 Image